Attorneys Fight Slaying Verdicts

 Mr. Harold, Mr. Winters, Mr. Overton and Mr. Dudley weren’t accused of the Sam’s Club crimes, but their defense was tainted by evidence from that trial, appellate attorneys contend.

-The Colemans’ attorneys contend that the trial defense attorneys were put in an unfair position when they didn’t learn until the middle of trial that the state’s star witness once accused other people of killing Mr. Holt, 45.
+The Colemans’ attorneys contend that the trial defense attorneys were put in an unfair position when they didn’t learn until the middle of the trial that the state’s star witness once accused other people of killing Mr. Holt, 45.

 Mr. Craig also used evidence in his closing statement that was never introduced at trial, said attorney Bobbie Claridge, who represents Carlston Coleman on appeal.